06 July 2014

 Left-handed

-At a young age Kjeld learned to play the banjo and from 1954 on he performed together with his father Svend.
+At a young age, Kjeld learned to play the banjo and from 1954 on, he performed with his father Svend.
 Jan often accompanied them and also learned to play the banjo.
+As Jan was left-handed, a left-handed banjo was purchased for him.

-In 1958 they made their film debut in the Danish family film Far til fire og ulveungerne/Father of Four Wolf Pups (Alice O'Fredericks, Robert Saaskin, 1958).
-The film was part of a popular film series about a single parent family featuring Karl Stegger as the father.
+In 1958, they debuted in the Danish family film Far til fire og ulveungerne/Father of Four Wolf Pups (Alice O'Fredericks, Robert Saaskin, 1958).
+The film was part of a popular series about a single-parent family featuring Karl Stegger as the father.

-When they performed, Jan always stood at the left side.
-He was left-handed and so their banjos wouldn’t bump.
+When they performed, Jan always stood on the left side.
+He was left-handed so their banjos wouldn’t bump.

 Jan & Kjeld